 It’s all a question of balance.
 Knowing your differences … and how a tailored solution can answer them.

-When a plough-plus-a-cow let one man do the work of twenty, that was a cost advantage.
+When a plow-plus-a-cow let one man do the work of twenty, that was a cost advantage.
 When the steam engine let a team of three transport tons—cost advantage.
 When undersea cables let countries communicate in seconds not weeks?
 Cost advantage.

 So let’s look at those choices now.
-It’s in three parts: business requirements, cost model, and provider landscape.
+It’s in three parts: business requirements, cost model, and the provider landscape.